State Indemnity Frequently Asked Questions

 - claim by an employee of the State or of the Government caused by a breach of the Employment Equality Act 1998

 - an application for compensation under the Garda Síochána (Compensation) Acts, 1941 and 1945

 - a claim in respect of an alleged assault upon the claimant by a member of the Garda Síochána or a prison officer, or a claim under the Criminal Injuries Compensation Scheme

-The General Indemnity Scheme indemnifies a State Authority, its servants and/or agents in respect of a negligent act or omission.
-Servants and/or agents are persons who perform task on behalf of the State Authority.
+The General Indemnity Scheme indemnifies a State authority, its servants and/or agents in respect of a negligent act or omission.
+Servants and/or agents are persons who perform tasks on behalf of the State authority.
 This includes all employees, persons on a contract of service and those on approved placements/work experience.

 The Enterprise Risk Management Unit has published a series of State Indemnity Guidance documents which set out the scope of cover provided by the General Indemnity Scheme for certain types of activities.
 These are available in our State Authority Learning and Events hub.
 Please email firstname.lastname@example.org if further advice is required.

 A State authority vehicle, for the purposes of State Indemnity, is a vehicle which is registered in the name of the State authority or is in the State authority’s custody and control.